n-stuff/window-system/README.md

 * **OpenGL.Context** and **WindowSystem** projects borrow some ideas from [GLFW](https://github.com/glfw/glfw) and [SDL](https://www.libsdl.org/)
 * **Tessellation** project is based on the algorithm from [GLU libtess](https://gitlab.freedesktop.org/mesa/glu/tree/master/src/libtess)
+* **Geometry** project is approximating Bézier curves using recursive subdivision as described in an article on antigrain.com (site mostly down).